andybarron/rusty-rogue/README.md

 # Rusty Rogue
+_(Name subject to change)_

 ## Overview

-Rusty Rogue is a (prototype) procedurally generated, real-time action roguelike written in the [Rust programming language](http://www.rust-lang.org) for UVA's [CS 4414 Operating Systems](http://www.rust-class.org) course.
+Rusty Rogue is a (prototype) procedurally generated, real-time action roguelike written in the [Rust programming language](http://www.rust-lang.org).
+It was originally built as a course project for the Spring 2014 section of UVA's [CS 4414 Operating Systems](http://www.rust-class.org) class.
 The game is a proof-of-concept for Rust's concurrency and game development capabilities.
 The main features are:

 * __Deterministic procedural generation__
 * __Two-dimensional graphics__
 * __Concurrent graph search using A*__

+## Requirements

+* [Rust](http://www.rust-lang.org/), a new totally awesome systems programming language.
+This project is currently using Rust 1.0 stable.
+* [Cargo](http://doc.crates.io/), Rust's wonderful package manager.
+May or may not be included with your Rust install.
+* [SFML](http://www.sfml-dev.org/) version 2.2, a cross-platform multimedia library.
+Make sure to install the right version!
+* [CSFML](http://www.sfml-dev.org/download/csfml/) version 2.2.
+C bindings for SFML.
+* The Rust library will be automatically downloaded and compiled by Cargo.
+(See `Cargo.toml` for the list.)

 ## Instructions

-A Makefile is provided, so use `make` to compile, or `make run` to compile and launch.

-While running the game, use the arrow keys to navigate the dungeon.
-The G and L keys toggle debug visualizations for the navigation graph and line of sight, respectively; the D key toggles all debug visualizations.

-To try an interactive command-line test of the dungeon generator, run `make run MAINFILE=gen_test.rs`.

-To try a randomized command-line test of A* search, run `make run MAINFILE=search_test.rs`.

-## Requirements

-* [Rust](http://www.rust-lang.org/), a new and lightweight systems programming language.
-This project is currently using Rust 0.11-pre, but might soon be ported to the master branch of [Rust's Git repository](https://github.com/mozilla/rust), or to a stable distribution.
-* [Rust SFML](http://rust-sfml.org/), a fantastic Rust binding of the popular [SFML](http://www.sfml-dev.org/).
-This should be compiled to a .rlib file, which should be placed in the lib/rsfml folder.
-A Mac OS 10.9 version is included, but any other platforms will require you to compile Rust SFML yourself.
-Sorry!
+__This project is currently undergoing major refactoring.
+At present, only the dungeon generation test will be compiled/run.__

+To compile: `cargo build`

+To run: `cargo run`

 ## Resources